banner photo of Texas chili with beans in copper pan on stove with ladle

 We recommend products we would use ourselves and all opinions expressed here are our own.
 This post may contain affiliate links, which means we might make a small commission at no extra cost to you.
 This helps us keep the blog running.
 See our full disclosure here.

-Exploring Texas-Inspired Chili with Beans: A Versatile and Hearty Delight
+Texas-Inspired Chili with Beans: A Hearty Stew

-Understanding Texas Chili
+Understanding Texas Chili and Beans

-Why we Use Red Kidney Beans and Tomatoes
+Red Kidney Beans and Tomatoes

-Traditionally, a chuck roast is the go-to for Texas chili.
-However, we enjoy using ground meat— and we’ve found that a slightly higher fat lean meat, like 93% lean offers a better results than non-fat options which can compromise texture and depth.
-We’ve even *gasp* made this recipe using lentils and walnuts when we do not have or want to use meat.
+I’ve even *gasp* made this recipe using lentils and walnuts when we do not have or want to use meat.
 Lentils and walnuts are something we always have on hand in our pantry or freezer whereas meat is a special occasion for our family.

-Further Ways to Adapt our Texas Chili Recipe
+Ways to Adapt Texas Chili Recipes

 Mexican chilies like guajillo, pasilla, ancho, and arbol lend distinct flavors and heat levels.
 Fresh chilies like hatch or habanero can also enhance the flavor and spice profile.
 Feel free to experiment—each chili brings its unique character to the dish.